SEPA transfers are cross-border transfers made via SEPA or Single Euro Payments Area.

 Initial maximum SEPA Instant Credit Transfer value will be €15,000 per transaction.
 Fees are minimal similar to those in regular SEPA transfers, which indicates that incoming transactions are absolutely free.

 SEPA Instant will come in handy for individual-to-individual and consumer-to-business transactions.
 You can use this bank transfer technology to pay wages, pay for goods and services with your business partner, split the bill at the restaurant, and many other transactions.
+Get a SEPA account with instant SEPA available with our partner Narvi Pay.

 What is a SEPA Number